Roll20/roll20-api-scripts/DynamicLightRecorder/README.md

 Ideas for the future:

-* Update existing tiles with new light blocking
 * Mark some instances of a tile as special, don't redraw with standard template, but just keep the existing light blocking with rotation/scaling/movement support.
 * Transmogrifier compatibility
 * Selective export - only export templates for selected tokens